- 1892: The Geary Act—Extended Exclusion Act for ten years, deported all Chinese not able to prove citizenship.

 - 1934: Filipino Labor Union: Salinas Lettuce Strikes

-- 1935: The Repatriation Act, proposed by Los Angeles County Supervisor Roger Jessup.
-The act offers Filipinos an all-expense paid trip back to Philippines, as long as they do not return to the U.S.
+- 1935: The Repatriation Act, proposed by Los Angeles County Supervisor, Roger Jessup.
+The act offered Filipinos an all-expense paid trip back to the Philippines, as long as they did not return to the U.S.